protosome/convergent_overlaps_aa_change/README.md

 - Biopython.
 Repository: https://github.com/biopython/biopython.
 Reference: Cock PJA, Antao T, Chang JT, et al. Biopython: freely available Python tools for computational molecular biology and bioinformatics.
 Bioinformatics, 2009.

+## Citation

+If you use this in your work, please cite the following link to the work:

+**Designing Convergent Overlapping Genes with Transformer Encoder Models and Lightweight Structural Proxies** Jason K. Morgan; bioRxiv, 11-2025, DOI:https://doi.org/10.1101/2025.11.07.687268

 ---
 This README should provide you with the information you need to get started with the **Designing Convergent Overlapping Genes** project.
 If you encounter any issues or have questions, please feel free to reach out or open an issue on GitHub.